notnullgames/pntr-font/README.md

 ## ttf/otf

-This adds a couple functions for working with ttf or otf files:
+This adds a few functions for working with ttf or otf files:

 ```c
 // convert a schrift font to pntr font